ric2b/Vivaldi-browser/chromium/chrome/browser/chromeos/net/network_diagnostics/README.md

 Problems:
 * `kNoActiveNetworks`: No active networks found.
-* `kRestrictedConnectivity`: The active network is detected to be behind a captive portal and have restricted connectivity.
+* `kRestrictedConnectivity`: The active network is behind a captive portal and has restricted connectivity.
-* `kCaptivePortalState`: The active network is detected to be behind a captive portal.
+* `kCaptivePortalState`: The active network is behind a captive portal.

 ### Firewall Routines